+Kenneth Debelak, Associate Professor of Chemical and Biomolecular Engineering Russell Dunn, Professor of the Practice of Chemical and Biomolecular Engineering

+CLIENT

+Vanderbilt University

+VANDERBILT WUNIVERSITY

-The demand for micro-brewed beer has steadily increased in recent years.
+The demand for microbrewed beer has steadily increased in recent years.
 From 2011 to 2012, the craft brewing industry recorded a 15 percent increase in volume and a 17 percent increase in sales.
 These regional breweries have become cultural icons with loyal customer bases that take pride in their local fare.
-As these companies seek to increase their capacity to meet demand, they require the help of engineers to optimize their production processes.
+As these companies seek to increase their capacity to meet

+demand, they require the help of engineers to optimize their production processes.
 Our group is designing a microbrewery capable of brewing 100,000 barrels of beer per year in a variety of styles.
 Our goal is to evaluate the economic viability of this production goal either by contract brewing at an existing brewery or by constructing a new facility.
 Using simulation software and citing published fermentation reaction rates, we have created an accurate model of operation times and product compositions that meet the investors' target specifications for parameters such as alcohol by volume and International Bitterness Units.
 Through process optimization and economic analysis, we will make a decision as to the best option for our investors.

-Natural Gas to Aromatics-Team 1
+Natural Gas to Aromatics-Team 1 TEAM MEMBERS:

-Andrew Roche Mark Miller Michael Ellman Khairul Daud
+Andrew Roche Mark Miller Michael Ellman Khairul Daud ADVISERS:

-Kenneth Debelak, Associate Professor of Chemical and Biomolecular Engineering Russell Dunn, Professor of the Practice of Chemical and Biomolecular Engineering
+Kenneth Debelak, Associate Professor of Chemical and Biomolecular Engineering Russell Dunn, Professor of the Practice of Chemical and Biomolecular Engineering CLIENT:

+Vanderbilt University

 VANDERBILT VUNIVERSITY

-Aromatic compounds such as xylene, benzene, and toluene (BTX) are used in several industrial applications.
+Aromatic compounds such as xylene, benzene and toluene (BTX) are used in several industrial applications.
 The desired product is p-xylene, which is primarily used to produce polyethylene plastic bottles via a purified terephthalic acid intermediate.
-Besides p-xylene, the other products are benzene, toluene, and mixed xylenes.
-Traditional methods for producing BTX use petroleum-based feedstocks.
+Besides p-xylene, the other products are benzene, toluene and mixed xylenes.
+Traditional methods for producing

+BTX use petroleum-based feedstocks.
 With the relatively high price of petroleum, companies have been working towards both a more economical and sustainable solution.

-The goal of our project was to build a plant in the Gulf of Mexico based off of U.S. Patent 8,138,384.
-This patent describes a process of converting natural gas to aromatics through the use of methanation, dehydrocyclization, and aromatic alkylation.
+The goal of our project was to build a plant in the Gulf of Mexico based off U.S. Patent 8,138,384.
+This patent describes a process of converting natural gas to aromatics through the use of methanation, dehydrocyclization and aromatic alkylation.
 The approach used to achieve the goal was to use the provided patent and further kinetic research to formulate a working design.
 After preliminary calculations, the process was modeled using Aspen Plus Simulation software to reach the desired production rate of 1 billion pounds of BTX per year.
 Once the model was built, a profitability analysis was done to determine the economic viability of the project, considering both capital and operating costs.

-Natural Gas to Aromatics-Team 2
+Natural Gas to Aromatics-Team 2 TEAM MEMBERS:

-Michael Van Sant Anurag Bose Mohamad Abdullah
+Michael Van Sant Anurag Bose Mohamad Abdullah ADVISERS: